MatthewWaldner/sepsis/README.md

 Ex: path_to_SepSIS_folder/SepSIS.py --RUNMODE SYNTH --SUBMODE BOTH --fastgFileIn path_to_output_folder/Strain1and2/assembly_graph.fastg --ScoreValue 20 --outDirectory path_to_output_folder/Strain1and2

-##### Using SepSIS to extract strain-specifc subsequences from a sequenced short read dataset originating from non-clonal samples:
+##### When using SepSIS to extract strain-specifc subsequences from a sequenced short read dataset originating from non-clonal samples:

 ##### 1. Recomended: Trim the reads using a read trimming software for quality control.